JLH-JLH/Housing-market-network/README.md

 ## Instructions
 ### Data
-The full sammple data is provided in the [data folder] of this repository
+The arc and node data is provided in the [Centality metrics] folder of this repository
 ### Running the Centrality Analysis
 1. **Ensure the working directory is set correctly** in the script.
 2. **Place the input files (`Node.csv` and `Arc_*.csv`) in the directory**.